Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Spot Rate Movements around 4pm

 Therefore, any patterns in the histograms versus the hours $T_F$ indicate non-random market dynamics at specific times.
 Only such events can cause localised maxima in the probability distributions of extreme spot movements.

-In a random market, the distribution also should not depend on either of the interval sides.
+In a random market, the distribution should also not depend on either of the interval sides.
 Thus, the histograms are expected to show no differences between intervals int1 and int2.
 Neither would one expect a dependence on $\Delta t$.

 The last point is of particular importance, as the interval size $\Delta t$ is a measure of locality of extreme movements.
-By decreasing $\Delta t$ from $59$-$\text{min.}$ down to $1$-$\text{min.}$, any extrema must be located successively closer to the fixing point $T_F$ to show up in the resulting histograms, as otherwise it would not be considered in the series of period returns $R^j_t(t)$.
+By decreasing $\Delta t$ from $59$-$\text{min.}$ down to $1$-$\text{min.}$, any extrema must be located successively closer to the fixing point $T_F$ to show up in the resulting histograms, as otherwise they would not be considered in the series of period returns $R^j_t(t, T_F, \Delta t, d)$.

-Consequently, if the market is not random and extreme events are particularly frequent just before a specific fixing time $T_F$, then one expects to observe a spike in the probability distribution at this time $T_F$, which disappears as the size of $\Delta t$ is increased.
+Consequently, if the market is not random and extreme events are particularly frequent just before (int1) or after (int2) a specific fixing time $T_F$, then one expects to observe a spike in the probability distribution at this time $T_F$, which disappears as the size of $\Delta t$ is increased.

-The resulting histogram distributions are three dimensional, showing the probability for extreme events over all hours $T_F$ and all interval sizes $1$-$\text{min.}\le \Delta t \le 59$-$\text{min}$.
-The evaluation is conducted for all variables $R^\text{max}$ and $R^\text{min}$ and for highest, lowest, and last prices, as well as the maximum price distance $\delta R$.
+The resulting histogram distributions are three dimensional, showing the probability $P(T_F,\Delta t)$ for extreme events over all hours $T_F$ and all interval sizes $1$-$\text{min.}\le \Delta t \le 59$-$\text{min}$.
+The evaluation is conducted for all variables: $R^\text{max}$ for the highest and last prices, $R^\text{min}$ for the lowest and last prices, as well as for the maximal distance $\delta R$ between the highest and the lowest prices.